timktsang/hhdynamics/README.md

 ## Example

-This is a basic example of how to load some serological data and fitting the model using the MCMC framework.
+This is a basic example of how to load a data from household transmission study and fitting the model using the MCMC framework.

 ``` r
 library(hhdynamics)